 - Added Planks of Wood for a Shiplap Look.

 I finally decided that I wanted a closet there, and I’m SO glad that I did!
 My husband rocked that closet!
 It’s next to the pantry, so it can be a place to put the bulk items that we don’t need on a daily basis, it can house our massive DVD collection, it can hold our vacuums…we could use it as a coat closet.
 Seriously excited about an extra closet that I get to decide the purpose of whenever I need to change it up. 🙂

 I wanted the outside to be shiplap, so my husband found these beautiful tongue and groove boards at Home Depot and put them up.
 They went up so nice we are using them in another room in another way…and they’ll find their way out to our yard in places too!
 It’s such a fun feature wall, and I couldn’t be more happy with it.

 The last thing that I needed to figure out for my living room remodel was window coverings.
 I wanted some plantation shutters, and so I contacted the beautiful people at Blinds.com to help me out.
 They did not disappoint!
-I won’t give you the picture of my living room quite yet, but I will show you them up in my boys bedroom.
+I won’t give you a picture of my living room quite yet, but I will show you them up in my boy’s bedroom.
 These are the Simplicity Cottage Shutters.

 Aren’t they CUTE?
 That is our next indoor project (my husband made me pinky swear to give him some time in the yard this summer before we get to any more indoor stuff).
-We are making a bunk room for them, with an extra bunk for company-a complete closet makeover and some fun little surprises.
+We are making a bunk room for them, with an extra bunk for company.
+A complete closet makeover and some fun little surprises.
 I can’t wait!
 (But I will try my darndest babe!)

 The yard really does need some loving so that it can start to match the cuteness going on inside.
 But look how GREAT those shutters look from outside!
 There’s your sneak peek into my living room, can you see any of the fun?
 Hahaha!